sftpgo/docs/docs/tutorials/eventmanager-retention.md

 Two notification channels are available: **email** and **HTTP webhook**.
 Pick the one that fits your workflow; you can also chain both on the same rule.

 ### Option A — email notification

+Email actions need an SMTP server: configure it from the WebAdmin under **Server Manager > Configurations > SMTP**, where the settings apply without a restart, or in the [SMTP section](../config-file.md#smtp) of the configuration file.

 Create an email action (for example named `retention report`).
 A minimal configuration is enough: